CLAT 2022 registrations open: Important dates and exam schedule updates

 * NLUs 2020, 2019 & 2018 Cut-offs

-Aere is the recommended link for CLAT 2022 Exams Mock Test Sample Papers, click here
+Here is the recommended link for CLAT 2022 Exams Mock Test Sample Papers, click here (https://bit.ly/3JsL6gH)

 But, till now these are the latest updates and exam will be conducted according to this timeline only.